 Use of System Automatic Suspension and screen lock: Get Better Laptop Power Backup

-To prolong battery backup, if nothing is done for 20 minutes in Ubuntu 20.04, your laptop, by default, goes into “Automatic Suspend” mode.
+To prolong battery backup, if nothing is done for 20 minutes in Ubuntu 20.04, your laptop, by default, go into “Automatic Suspend” mode.

 With the “Power Button Action” option, you can choose whether pressing this button will cause your laptop to use “Power Off”, “Hibernate”, or “Suspend” mode.